Incertovenator: Discovery and naming

 The type and only known specimen of Incertovenator, PVSJ 397, was discovered in the Cancha de Bochas member of the Ischigualasto Formation.
 The specimen was found at the Hoyada de Ischigualasto locality in the southern region of Ischigualasto Provincial Park, stratigraphically positioned at roughly mid-level in the Cancha de Bochas member, approximately 120 m above the base of the Ischigualasto Formation.
 The specimen was formally described in 2021 by Imanol Yáñez, Diego Pol, Juan Martín Leardi, Oscar A. Alcober, and Ricardo N. Martínez, and is held in the Museo de Ciencias Naturales at the National University of San Juan, Argentina.

 The specimen is almost entirely known by its vertebral column (axial skeleton): five cervical vertebrae (including the axis), ten articulated mid-to-posterior dorsal vertebrae, two sacral vertebrae, and six caudal vertebrae (five of which are complete).
 The only other bones found with the specimen are a complete ilium and two unidentifiable bone fragments.
-The specimen is preserved partially articulated, but the overall preservation is poor, with a dark reddish-brown to grey colouration indicative of a haematite coating and permineralization, as well as deformation that has distorted the shape of the vertebrae and parts of them have been cracked and weathered away.
+The specimen is preserved partially articulated.
+However, the overall preservation is poor, with a dark reddish-brown to grey colouration indicative of a haematite coating and permineralization.
+Additionally, the deformation has distorted the shape of the vertebrae and parts of them have been cracked and weathered away.

 The generic name comes from the Latin words incerto- (uncertain) and venator (hunter), referencing its uncertain phylogenetic relationships to other archosaurs and its presumed predatory lifestyle.
 Likewise, the specific name is from Latin longus and collum, meaning "long neck", in recognition of its notably elongated cervical vertebrae.